justgage/gentlebirth/_pages/meet-the-midwife.md

   text: |-
     <p>As a CNM I can prescribe medication, if it&rsquo;s needed, but most often find that herbs or other alternative modalities can take care of many common conditions.</p>
     <p>I also educate women about their bodies throughout their lifespan, promoting good health and nutrition.
 I am licensed as a Certified Nurse Midwife and educated as a Women&rsquo;s Health Nurse Practitioner.</p>
+- id: '85090'
+  item_type: testimonial_link
+  updated_at: 2017-08-05 21:02:40.046000000 Z
+  testimonial:
+    id: '80308'
+    item_type: testimonial
+    updated_at: 2017-08-05 21:09:09.002000000 Z
+    position: 1
+    name: Ruth N.
+    picture:
+    excerpt: I never felt like she was pushy at all and only gave me constant encouragement and reassurance that I could complete the amazing journey of pregnancy and childbirth.
+    content: |-
+      Karla Bennett was a wonderful midwife!
+She is very calm and confident with what she does and I felt that I could completely trust her judgment.
+I never felt like she was pushy at all and only gave me constant encouragement and reassurance that I could complete the amazing journey of pregnancy and childbirth.
+This is such a vulnerable time for mom and having someone who takes the time to listen and help you feel secure is invaluable!
+Karla truly felt like a friend who was excited about and invested in me and my baby.

+      I also felt that I could really trust Karla as a midwife with her eight years previous experience as a labor and delivery nurse.
+I imagine she has seen almost every birth scenario there is.
+Strangely enough after finding Karla online as a potential midwife I recognized her right away.
+She was the nurse 6 years ago that helped me when I was in labor with my son at the local hospital!
+I loved her then and love her now as my midwife.
+Thanks Karla for you true gift of caring about others and guiding them on this special journey.
+    date:
+    slug: ruth-n
+    seo:
+- id: '85091'
+  item_type: testimonial_link
+  updated_at: 2017-08-05 21:02:40.269000000 Z
+  testimonial:
+    id: '82394'
+    item_type: testimonial
+    updated_at: 2017-08-05 21:09:26.384000000 Z
+    position: 2
+    name: Joclynn K
+    picture:
+    excerpt: "...beyond the standard of care most women receive during pregnancy."
+    content: I recently gave birth to my first baby with Karla as my midwife.She was professional but also very personal, going above and beyond the standard of care most women receive during pregnancy.
+I had such a positive and comfortable experience and I know it was all because of her exceptional care.
+My labor was smooth and full of positive vibes.
+I will definitely go to her again!
+    date: 2016-07-22
+    slug: joclynn-k
+    seo:
+      title: Jocelyn K. testimonial
+      description: Karla was professional but also very personal, going above and beyond the standard of care most women receive during pregnancy
+      image:
 ---